dzfinch/plaknit/README.md

 `plaknit order` reuses the original AOI for clip/harmonization settings, applies optional harmonization, and prints a summary of each submitted order ID.
+Monthly deliveries default to `--single-archive` so you can grab one file per month; add `--no-single-archive` if you prefer Planet's per-scene downloads.

 ## Masking & Mosaicking CLI